keepgoing1995/covid-policy-tracker/README.md

 In addition to country-level data, our primary dataset additionally includes some subnational data.
 So far we have incorporated data for US states, Brazilian states, UK devolved nations, Canadian provinces and territories, Chinese provinces, Australian states and territories, and Indian states into the primary dataset on this covid-policy-tracker repository.
 These subnational entities are included in their own designated folders in the [data](data) folder.

+We are still in the process of collecting differentiated data for Brazil and India, and so these files are published using our old legacy data format.
+(More information on our legacy data can be found in our [OxCGRT/covid-policy-tracker-legacy](https://github.com/OxCGRT/covid-policy-tracker-legacy) repo.)

 Subnational data can be interpreted using the main [codebook](documentation/codebook.md), with additional guidance on subnational-specific interpretation available in the [documentation folder](documentation/subnational_interpretation.md).
 The subnational data included in our primary dataset aims to describe the overall policy environment that applies to residents of the state or equivalent jurisdiction, and so includes policies set by the national government where those values are more stringent than state-level action.